Experts expose how Museveni is destroying economy

-The new demands have pushed the budget from Shs34 trillion in the early planning stages to Shs37 trillion initially, and to Shs40 trillion now expected to be announced at end of June.
+The new demands have pushed the budget from Shs34 trillion in the early planning stages to Shs37 trillion initially, and to over Shs40 trillion now expected to be announced at end of June.

 To understand how big the Shs40 trillion budget is, it must be compared not only to the Shs32 trillion of last year but to the Shs22 trillion of 2017 and the Shs20 trillion of 2016.
 The budget for next financial year represents a 60% jump in the money the government is spending from back then.